sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 Start thinking about:

 - Before adding another option to an abstraction, think whether this new use case really belongs there.
+- Before making tests DRY, think whether is would make them more readable or maintainable, or a bit of code duplication isn’t an issue.